We're "regulars" at the Knitting and Stitching shows...

 That's an excellent question, because we hail from many places:

-– Shirley Berlin divides her time between Devon and Canada.
+– Shirley Berlin, originally from wind-swept central Canada, divides her time between Devon and British Columbia.

-– Ruth MacGregor is an American living in France.
+– Ruth MacGregor hails from the Pacific Northwest, but is now an American living in France.

 In our modern world, wherever you may be, consider us right next door.